sgolts/ML4DrugDiscoveryCourse/BIOINF595w26/labs/lab_09_bayesian_modeling/README.md

 This computes an approximate LOO for data points that are fit well by the model, the `re_loo=TRUE` argument, means to re-compute the model for outliers.
-Seek the LOO [FAQ](https://users.aalto.fi/~ave/CV-FAQ.html) for good background
+Seek the LOO [FAQ](https://users.aalto.fi/~ave/CV-FAQ.html) for good background.

 To interpret the output of loo, there are two things to look at, the `elpd_loo` is the "expected log-likelihood under the posterior density" and more positive numbers means a better fit.
-And second, the Pareto k diagnostic values give an indication of if there are outliers to the model, wehre generally less than 0.7 considere good, (0.7, 1] is bad and greater than 1 is very bad.
+And second, the Pareto k diagnostic values give an indication of if there are outliers to the model, where generally less than 0.7 considere good, (0.7, 1] is bad and greater than 1 is very bad.

 You can compare the fit of models on the same dataset based on the `elpd_loo`.
 Pass a named list